Kc2693/BYOB/README.md

 #### GET `api/v1/exercises`
   * Retrieves all muscle groups in the database.
-  * If successful, response will give back an array of objects containing each exercise.
+  * Response will contain an array of objects containing each exercise.

   Example response:
   ```